QuangBlackJack/Django-Moonware-University/Moonware/README.md

 EMAIL_HOST_PASSWORD=[yourEmailServiceKey]

-change "yourEmail" with ur email, and "yourEmailServiceKey" in apppasswords (in "https://myaccount.google.com/apppasswords") *remember to set 2nd authentication before doing that
+change "yourEmail" with ur email, and "yourEmailServiceKey" with the key in apppasswords (in "https://myaccount.google.com/apppasswords")
+*remember to set 2nd authentication before doing that